 Just outside, you will also see one of New York’s most iconic buildings – the Flatiron building.
 And if you continue 5th Avenue down to Union Square, on 14th Street, you won’t be disappointed by the shopping experience.

 Before we knew it, it was time to eat again.
 Shopping can be tiring and one burns a lot of calories.
-For lunch, I took Stephane to Olives at the W Hotel in Union Square – I have been there many times and it is always a good experience.
+For lunch, I took Stephane to Olives at the W (which is no longer).
 And a great place for one to drop the shopping bags before planning the rest of the day.
 It would be rude to deny my friend Stephane the pleasure of her first bellini in NYC.
 And baby burger, of course.

 We spent the rest of the afternoon in and around Union Square looking for bargains.
 We were particularly lucky at Nordstrom Rack and DSW Warehouse.
 Oh well!